pypa/cibuildwheel/README.md

 Example setup
 -------------

-To build manylinux, macOS, and Windows wheels on Github and make them availble for download after the job runs, you could use this `.github/workflows/wheels.yml`:
+To build manylinux, macOS, and Windows wheels on Github Actions, you could use this `.github/workflows/wheels.yml`:

 ```yaml
 name: Build